11 days after the quake, a few more survivors are pulled from the rubble in Turkey

 More survivors have been rescued

-Rescuers on Friday pulled out a survivor from the debris of a collapsed building in the district of Defne, in hard-hit Hatay province — 11 days after the powerful earthquake struck.
-The person, who was not immediately identified, spent 278 hours beneath the rubble, the state-run Anadolu Agency reported.
+Rescuers on Friday removed a survivor from the rubble of a collapsed building in the district of Defne, in hard-hit Hatay province, more than 11 days after the powerful earthquake struck.

+Hakan Yasinoğlu, 45, spent 278 hours beneath the rubble, according to Turkey's state-run Anadolu news agency.
+TV footage showed him being carried on a stretcher to an ambulance.

-Search teams working overnight had earlier rescued a woman and two men alive from wreckage.
+Search teams working overnight also found a woman and two men alive in earthquake wreckage.

-The latest rescues came as crews began clearing up debris in cities devastated by the earthquake.
+The latest rescues came as crews began clearing debris in cities devastated by the earthquake.

-In the city of Antakya, police rescue crews found 12-year-old Osman alive after retrieving 17 bodies from a collapsed building.
+In the city of Antakya, police rescue crews found a 12-year-old boy named Osman alive after retrieving 17 bodies from a collapsed building.

 "Just when our hopes were over, we reached our brother Osman at the 260th hour," police rescue team leader Okan Tosun told DHA.